UK-IPOP/open-data-pipeline/README.md

 We currently do not guarantee Windows support unfortunately.
 If you want to help make that a reality, please submit a new [Pull Request](https://github.com/UK-IPOP/open-data-pipeline/pulls)

+There is further API-documentation available on the GitHub Pages [website](https://uk-ipop.github.io/open-data-pipeline/) for this repo if you want to interact with the CLI.
+I would recommend using the docker image as it is easier to use and always referring to the CLI `--help` for more information.

 ### Workflow

 The workflow can best be described by looking at the `pipeline.yml` file.